-Why do Prague and Budapest vacation packages work so well?
+Why do Prague and Budapest multi-city vacation packages work so well?
 After all, the two cities are in different countries.
 They’re a decent distance from one another.
 The average travel time between Prague and Budapest, whether by train or motor coach, is around seven hours.
 So why are Prague and Budapest coupled together so often?

 Maybe it’s because Prague and Budapest bring together the best of eastern Europe.
 In one vacation, you can explore a kaleidoscope of historic cultures, from a center of European Judaism, to the heights of the Austro-Hungarian Empire.
 Prague and Budapest really are perfect together, complimenting each other with shining examples of two different historic timelines.